cameroncondry/cbc-kitten-scientists/README.md

 #### Buildings

-Auto-builds the following buildings when resource is at 75% capacity:
+Auto-builds the following buildings when resource is at 75% capacity, will only build when on the "Bonfire" tab:

 - field
 - pasture